If You Liked This Post Please Subscribe For Weekly Updates 🙂

 Educate people you know-We all have that one person in our life that thinks they are a disability expert because they know someone who is disabled and see all the challenges we go through on a daily basis.
 I have a lot of family members that have a lot of medical knowledge of my disability but even though you can give me a better science lesson I would not call you an expert because you are not disabled and there will be things that you won’t find in a medical textbook and will never fully understand unless you experienced it.
 Advocating for your disability can be hard because disabled people often are the only ones doing it and all abled people do is spread lies that they think are true but aren’t.
 Talk about disability with your coworkers to see how much they know and if they say something about a disabled person that you know is incorrect then correct them.
 It may seem small but that is not how I see it and to me, it’s one less lie they will tell someone else.
 You can’t control what your friends are saying about disabled people when you are not there but you can control what you say and correct them when it’s wrong because one lie will lead to two and before you know it nothing is true.
 It is hurtful towards the disabled community when abled people spread lies about us because then people have this very wrong view of what it’s like to be disabled.
 Be nice about when correcting people because even disabled people slip up sometimes and no one likes that person who thinks they know everything.

-Call out inaccessibility-I volunteered in a hospital that you would think would be pretty accessible but it wasn’t and to use an accessible bathroom I had to go to a different building every time I had to pee.
+Call out inaccessibility– I volunteered in a hospital that you would think would be pretty accessible but it wasn’t and to use an accessible bathroom I had to go to a different building every time I had to pee.
 It wasn’t a huge deal because I was only there once a week for about three hours but it was still an inconvenience that should have been dealt with.
-I made them aware of it but nothing was done during the time I was there so it didn’t make me want to stay longer.
-Most businesses are inaccessible in some way and are only about as accessible as the ADA tells them which in my experience is not very accessible to most disabilities.
-I expect businesses to be inaccessible to some extent but if it’s so bad that a wheelchair user can’t even function at the front desk without crashing into something I will call them out on it so they have the opportunity to improve.
-Business owners need to be aware that wheelchair users will enter your business and need more room to navigate your store.
-Some business owners don’t care about being accessible and will not change no matter how many times you tell them they should but some people do care and just aren’t aware of the fact that their business is difficult for the disabled community.
-You can’t make people change but even if you aren’t an advocate you can do your part and make businesses aware that their current environment is dangerous for disabled people.
+I made them aware of it but no change was made.
+Most all businesses have some aspect of accessibility because they have to but if you were to ask a disabled person we would tell you it’s not accessible at all.
+I expect businesses to be inaccessible to some extent but if it’s so bad that a wheelchair user has to go to another building to go to the bathroom that is ridiculous.
+Business owners need to be aware that wheelchair users will enter your business and accessibility needs to be priortized or we can’t function.
+Some business owners don’t care about being accessible and will not change unless some law forces them to but sometimes people do care and just didn’t realize how inaccessible they are.
+You can’t make people change but you can make them aware and hope that they do care enough to make a difference.

 Start a blog or YouTube channel- It’s important to educate families if you have a family relative that is disabled because it can help people be more aware so they least try to make your life easier.
 Talking about your disability with just your family will help educate that person so you don’t face as much discrimination but it usually won’t go much farther than that.
 Who would I be if I didn’t suggest blogging or starting a YouTube channel to spread awareness?
 If you are comfortable sharing your story online it’s a great way to spread awareness because you can educate your families that may not know that much about your condition and thousands of other people that you will probably never meet becuase they are not in the same country as you.
 I have family members that know a lot about my condition but I also have friends and family that I wouldn’t say know a whole lot about my disability except what I write in blog posts.
 I don’t always bring up my disability in conversation because disabled people don’t constantly want to be talking about their challenges or are even comfortable talking about certain issues with family members.
 Disabled people are not obligated to talk about every single medical issue they have had even if it’s within their own family and we deserve to have a little privacy like everyone else.
 Blogs and YouTube channels are great because it allows advocates to share what they want their families to know about their conditions and leave out what is not their business.